stjudecloud/docs/docs/faq.md

 ### Why am I getting a connectivity error when connecting to DNAnexus API via SSH?
 If you are trying to run something like
-  `$ dx run \<executable\> --ssh`
+  `$ dx run --ssh <executable> `
 and are getting a connectivity error, it may be that your firewall is too restrictive.
 Are you able to perform the command from an unrestricted network (like a home network)?
 If yes, you can resolve this issue by asking your network administrator to whitelist connections to Azure US West.
 All subnets (Region Name="uswest") are provided [here](https://www.microsoft.com/en-us/download/details.aspx?id=41653).

 ### How do I cite St. Jude Cloud?
 We are currently in progress of preparing a paper for St. Jude Cloud.
-In the meantime, please refer to the [citation table](overview.md#citing-st-jude-cloud) on the Welcome page.
+In the meantime, please refer to the [citation table](index.md#citing-st-jude-cloud) on the Welcome page.

 ### When can I publish my findings using St. Jude Cloud data?
 Once the [embargo date](glossary.md#embargo-date) for the St. Jude datasets that you've used in your reserach has passed, you are legally permitted to publish results based on that data.